Michael Eaves

 Michael Eaves is an American sportscaster.
-He serves as an anchor for ESPN's SportsCenter and as a co-host of NBA Countdown for shows preceding NBA Wednesday.
+He serves as an anchor for ESPN's SportsCenter and was a co-host of NBA Countdown for shows preceding NBA Wednesday.
 He began working at ESPN in 2015.

 Early life

 Growing up in rural Hopkins County, Kentucky, Eaves played various sports but did not have access to sports broadcasts until his father purchased a satellite dish when he was in the sixth grade.
 This introduced him to teams such as the Los Angeles Lakers, New York Yankees, and the Atlanta Braves, something that Eaves credits for his interest in sports.
 Eaves grew up as a multi-sport athlete, playing baseball, basketball, football, and golf.
 He was the first black golfer to qualify for the Kentucky High School Athletic Association state golf tournament.
 He graduated from South Hopkins High School in 1990 and was named "Mr. South Hopkins," a top honor at the school.
 Eaves attended the University of Kentucky and graduated with a bachelor's degree in journalism in 1994.